SMS Marketing Guide

 Text messages solve this.
 SMS open rates average 98%, with most texts read within 3 minutes.
 One weekly schedule text sent on Sunday or Monday — "Here's where we'll be this week" — lets your regulars plan around you.
 For big events or special pop-ups, a standalone text works too.
 No algorithm, no boosted post — just a direct line to the people who already love your food.

 The best food truck texts are short, specific, and useful.
-Here are 8 ready-to-send templates — one for each situation.
-Character counts included so you know what fits in a single SMS segment (160 chars).
+Here are 12 ready-to-send templates organized by use case — every one fits in a single 160-character SMS segment.
+Copy, swap in your details, send.

 153 chars · 1 SMS segment